 For beach lovers, there are few better holiday destinations than Fuerteventura, a paradise of white and golden sands with a surprising number of unspoilt stretches for you to relax on and get away from it all.
 The main resorts are well developed with good facilities, and the island's desert interior is a charmingly rugged affair.
 On The Beach has the best deals on flights and accommodation: whether you are l and you can now use our live online booking system to create a cheap Fuerteventura holidays tailored to suit your needs!

-If you're thinking of trying Fuerteventura but are unfamiliar with all its delights, then a holiday in Costa Calma will certainly …
+If you're thinking of trying Fuerteventura but are unfamiliar with all its delights, then a holiday in Costa Calma will certainly introduce them to yo …

-If you’ve never been on a Fuerteventura holiday but are becoming interested by the popularity of the island, a stay in Playa de …
+If you’ve never been on a Fuerteventura holiday but are becoming interested by the popularity of the island, a stay in Playa de Jandia will certainly …